Safeguarding training is important

 HEBA provides named certificates of attendance to those who attend training.
 These are sent to your church contact after the training.

 |Hereford Baptist Church||Saturday||27th April||3||10:00 - 15:30|

 |Cannon Street Memorial||Saturday||11th May||3||10:00 - 15:30|

 If your church wishes to host a safeguarding training event in 2019, please contact Sonia at the HEBA office: email@example.com

 Other dates will be added to this page as they become available.

 Please book places using this booking form as it helps enormously with the administration.

-We need payment be made with bookings as we experienced a significant number of ‘no shows’ during 2017, which was frustrating when we also had waiting lists of people wanting to attend sessions.
+Payment must be made with bookings to prevent the significant number of ‘no shows’ we have experienced in past years, which was frustrating when we also had waiting lists of people wanting to attend sessions.
 See the form for more information.

 Ministers and other workers recognised/accredited by the Baptist Union of Great Britain – no charge (HEBA will cover their training cost).